-- 3. From the drop-down menu, select the duration for which you want to view the switch health. - The following information is displayed based on the duration selected: - CPU (%): displays the CPU usage of the switch for the duration selected.
-It also indicates the minimum, maximum, average and current CPU usage trends of the switch. - Memory (%): displays the memory usage of the switch for the duration selected.
-It also indicates the minimum, maximum, average and current memory usage trends of the switch. - Status: displays the status of the power supply, temperature and fan slots for each of the four switch modules.
+The following information is displayed based on the duration selected:

+- CPU (%): The CPU usage of the switch, including the minimum, maximum, average, and current CPU usage trends of the switch. - Memory (%): The memory usage of the switch, including the minimum, maximum, average, and current memory usage trends of the switch. - Status: The health status of the power supply, temperature, and the fans for up to four switch modules are displayed.
+OK indicates the parameter and components are in good health.

 You can click to modify the display settings.
 You can view the trend as a graph or a table.
-You can also modify the display to reflect the switch name, MAC address or IP address.
+You can also modify the display to reflect the switch name, MAC address, or IP address.